RadZ3000/my-game/README.md

 ## Project

 This is a turn-based fighting RPG implemented with React.
-Hopefully with time more and more features will be added
+With time more and more features will be added

 ### `npm start`